Pubs Selling Real Ale

 8 Oaks Precinct, Caesar Road

-A recently updated 1960s estate pub with a contemporary feel set in a quiet part of town.
+A 1960s estate pub with a contemporary feel set in a quiet part of town.
 Believed to be the only English pub of this name.
-The licensee has extensive local experience in the trade and the pub is inclusive and welcoming of the local community and beyond.
-Renowned for quality home-cooked food, particularly popular at weekends when it is served all day.
-Meals also available weekdays.
-Check pub’s website for more details.
-Half a mile from Talisman Theatre.
+The licensee has extensive local experience in the trade and the pub is. inclusive and welcoming of the local community and beyond.
+Renowned for quality home-cooked food - check the pub’s website for more details.
+Poker nights on Tuesday and chess nights on Thursday.
+Half a mile from Talisman Theatre

 - Green Man